ShiftLeftSecurity/sbt-ci-release-early/readme.md

 - `developers`
 - `scmInfo`
 - `publishTo := sonatypePublishToBundle.value`
-- `Global/useGpgPinentry := true`: to ensure we're using `gpg --pinentry-mode loopback` - otherwise the sbt prompt asks for the key password, which will timeout on travis.ci
+- `Global/useGpgPinentry := true`: to ensure we're using `gpg --pinentry-mode loopback` - otherwise the sbt prompt asks for the key password, which will timeout on travis.ci.
+Note that this is required for gpg2.
+Do not configure if you use an older version (e.g. gpg1 shipped with `dist: xenial`).

 Example: https://github.com/mpollmeier/sbt-ci-release-early-usage/blob/master/build.sbt